mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 ###### 42: 44

 So, [the] point is, that we sew a good seed.
 We sew a good time and occasion, and good conditions.
 At that time – well, according to my talk yesterday, when good time and occasion are ripe, when good conditions are arranged, finally there is something left: that is total personality.
 Don't you think so?
 Do you remember?
 That's why all we have to do is, arrange.
 Arrange, number one, environment.
 Second, the sensory world.
 Arrange in many ways, with careful consideration for the movement system; that is body, hands, feet, tongue.
 All movement system, we have to arrange.
 And then, finally, sit down in the proper way ... immobile.
 Immobile state.
 At that time, very naturally, body can be kept [in] equilibrium.
 And fourth, regulation [of] breath.
 If you regulate the breath, very naturally, regulation of the breath influences so much: the system of your hormones, and blood circulation, and also your nerve system, and internal organs; it influences very much.
 And also finally, regulating mind.
 That means, no design of having a reward, becoming Buddha; just do it.
 Just do it.
-Because, if the mind has certain sticky[ness] ... which is called attachment.
+Because, the mind has certain sticky[ness] ... which is called attachment.
 If you attach [to] it, immediately there is a string between zazen and you.
 You cannot cut [it]; you cannot see the zazen clearly.
 So immediately there is, that is a type of ...

 *[tape change]*